 You can assume that we will be testing your code using sensible values for the arguments of your functions.
-For example, we won't be testing with negative incomes.
 Additionally, you can assume that the function argument values will be of the correct type; eg. if the docstring says that an argument is a float, we will only test by giving it floats.